-There are a wide range of channels used when marketing an event online and offline, below you’ll find an overview of the most popular and effective.
+There is a wide range of channels used when marketing an event online and offline, below you’ll find an overview of the most popular and effective.

 Pay per click (Online)